-The following instructions show how to make an exact copy of a CD or DVD.
-You can also use Sonic RecordNow for other purposes, including creating CDs from audio files on your computer and creating MP3 CDs.
-For instructions, see the Sonic RecordNow documentation that came with your computer.
-Open Sonic RecordNow, click the question mark icon in the upper-right corner of the window, and then click RecordNow Help or RecordNow Tutorial.
+The following instructions explain how to make an exact copy of a CD or DVD.
+You can also use Sonic DigitalMedia for other purposes, such as creating music CDs from audio files stored on your computer or backing up important data.
+For help, open Sonic DigitalMedia and then click the question mark icon in the upper-right corner of the window.